ThingWerks/ThingWerks-IoT-Framework/HowTo/TWIT-Programming-Guide.md

 - dont forget to call your automation in an interval if needed

 ### Objects for each Automation
-- `state` - object for all volatile memory local pointer to global.state["nameOfAuto"].
+- `state` - object for all volatile memory.
+This is a local pointer to global.state["nameOfAuto"].
 Access other automation states via global.state["nameOfAuto"].
 - `config` - object for configurational data
   - can be stored in automation config file
 - `nv` - object for all non-volatile memory,